Create A Bird Feeding Station in 7 Simple Steps! (2021)

 Here is where I placed my bird feeding station!

 For example, here is an aerial view of my backyard.
-I placed my bird feeding station on the edge of the woods, which offers countless natural perching areas, but it’s far enough from any tree’s so squirrels can’t leap to my feeders.
-Lastly, the birds are easily viewable from our back windows.
+I placed my bird feeding station on the edge of the woods, which offers countless natural perching areas and makes the birds feel safe.
+Lastly, the birds are viewable from our back windows AND close enough to my shed for easy refills.

 Step #2: Select a few quality bird feeders.

-You know what they say, the single most effective way to a birds heart is through their stomach.
-Or something like that? 🙂
+You know what they say, the single most effective way to a bird’s heart is through their stomach.
+Or something like that, right? 🙂

 Regardless, hanging a few feeders is the foundation when setting up your bird feeding station (hence the name!).
 Almost everything else on this list is negotiable, but you have to provide a source of food to see birds consistently.

-To attract an array of different species, here is my recommendation for the five different types of bird feeders you should use in your backyard.
+To attract an array of different species, here is my recommendation for the first THREE types of feeders you should purchase.

-To learn more, check out the below article.
+To learn all types of feeders that I’m using, check out the below article:

 Step #3: Fill those feeders with quality bird food.